yeepun14/PMU_data_bridge/report.md

 ![Image](<https://github.com/user-attachments/assets/3b1ec6a9-7486-485f-ba60-60b3b424247a />)

 ### Phasor measurement Units (PMUs)
 A device used to measure the electrical parameters on an electricity grid in **real-time data**.
-It sends data over the network in IEEE C37.118 format.
+It sends data over the network in **IEEE C37.118 format.**

+> IEEE C37.118.1: Standard for Synchrophasor Measurements for Power Systems have Total Vector Error (TVE) < 1% in steady state

 ### Phasor Data Concentrator (PDC)

-A device used to measure the electrical parameters on an electricity grid in **real-time data**.
-It sends data over the network in IEEE C37.118 format.
-> IEEE C37.118.1: Standard for Synchrophasor Measurements for Power Systems
+A system that collects data from multiple PMUs and aggregates it for further processing or transmission.

 ### Redpanda
 A high-performance streaming platform that is designed for real-time data processing.